 3. Complaints initiated under separate legal action or other review process

-The Vendor Complaint Process has up to four distinct stages that must be completed in chronological order and requested in writing.
+The complaint review process, which provides for up to four stages, must be completed in chronological order and requested at each stage, in writing, as part of the escalation process.
 Note that this information provides a simplified overview of the process.

-– Formal complaint: At any time during an ongoing procurement (for a complaint regarding an alleged breach by PHSA of a federal or provincial trade agreement) or within 30 days after the notice of award (for other complaints), the vendor can submit a formal written complaint.
-Complaints that are not related to a procurement may be submitted at any time.
+Stage 1– Formal complaint: A supplier may submit a complaint at any time during an ongoing procurement (for a complaint regarding an alleged breach by PHSA Supply Chain of a federal or provincial trade agreement) or within 30 days after the notice of award (for other complaints related to a posted competitive procurement or a contract award made by PHSA Supply Chain).
+Complaints against PHSA Supply Chain that are not related to a procurement may be submitted at any time.
 Complaints will be reviewed and responded to in writing within 15 business days.

-Stage 2 – Additional review of formal complaint: Within 10 business days of receiving the written response from stage 1, the vendor can request an additional review of the complaint, which will be reviewed and responded to in writing within 20 business days by the Provincial Director, Supply Chain.
+Stage 2 – Additional review of formal complaint: Within 10 business days of receiving the written response from stage 1, the supplier submitting a complaint can request an additional review of the complaint, which will be reviewed and responded to in writing within 20 business days by a Provincial Director, PHSA Supply Chain.

-Stage 3 – Further review of formal complaint: Within 10 business days of receiving the written response from stage 2, the vendor can request a further review of the complaint, which will be reviewed and responded to in writing within 20 business days by the Vice President, Supply Chain.
+Stage 3 – Further review of formal complaint: Within 10 business days of receiving the written response from stage 2, the supplier submitting the complaint can request a further review of the complaint, which will be reviewed and responded to in writing within 20 business days by the Chief Supply Chain Officer

-Stage 4 – Final appeal: Within 10 business days of receiving the written response from stage 3, the vendor can request a final appeal from an ad-hoc committee of health authority senior management representatives, who will review the complaint and provide a written response within 20 to 80 business days.
-The decision of this committee is final in respect of the Vendor Complaint Process.
+Stage 4 – Final appeal: Within 10 business days of receiving the written response from stage 3, the supplier submitting a complaint may request a final appeal from a Supply Chain Operations Review Committee (an ad-hoc committee of three health authority executives), who will review the complaint and provide a written response within 20 to 80 business days.
+The decision of this committee is final in respect of any complaint submitted.

 This process requires the submission of materials that you may consider proprietary.
 Please review the confidentiality section below and take the necessary action to protect your information.

-- For all other complaints, submit the complaint to Vendor Relations and The Office of the Ombudsperson – BC.
+- For all other complaints, submit the complaint to VendorLiaison.SupplyChain@phsa.ca.

-Upon submitting a complaint, include the following information in its entirety by email or by mail:
+Upon submitting a complaint, include all of the following information in its entirety by email or by mail:

-- Clear summary of the complaint.
-All background information related to the complaint must be included
+- Clear and comprehensive summary of the complaint.
+All background information related to the complaint must be included.

-- Clear statement of the outcome that the vendor is seeking
+- Clear statement of the outcome that the supplier is seeking.

-If PHSA Supply Chain decides to engage one or more independent third parties to assist with stage 4 of the process, Supply Chain will inform the vendor in advance and provide an estimate of the expected costs of such third party or parties.
-In order to continue with stage 4, the vendor must agree in writing to be responsible for 50% of all such actual costs, and must provide PHSA with a deposit in the amount of 50% of the estimated costs.
-If the vendor does not agree, the Vendor Complaint Process will be concluded.
+If PHSA Supply Chain decides to engage one or more independent third parties to assist with stage 4 of the process, Supply Chain will inform the supplier submitting a complaint in advance and provide an estimate of the expected costs of such third party or parties.
+In order to continue with stage 4, the supplier must agree in writing to be responsible for 50% of all such actual costs related to the engagement of any independent third party by PHSA Supply Chain, and must provide PHSA Supply Chain with a deposit in the amount of 50% of the estimated costs.
+The complaint process will be suspended until the deposit is received.

-Supply Chain will provide the vendor with an accounting of the actual third party costs promptly after the conclusion of stage 4.
+PHSA Supply Chain will provide the supplier with an accounting of the actual third party costs promptly after the conclusion of stage 4.
 If the actual costs:

-- exceed the amount of the deposit, the vendor will pay PHSA the difference within 10 business days of receipt of the accounting; and
+- exceed the amount of the deposit, the supplier will pay PHSA Supply Chain the difference within 10 business days of receipt of the accounting; or

-- are less than the amount of the deposit, PHSA will refund the difference to the vendor within 10 business days of delivery of the accounting.
+- are less than the amount of the deposit, PHSA Supply Chain will refund the difference to the supplier within 10 business days of delivery of the accounting.